Haufe-Lexware/wicked.auth-saml/README.md

+# DEPRECATED

+This repository is now deprecated.
+The main line of wicked now supports SAML authentication out of the box.

+See the main repository: https://github.com/Haufe-Lexware/wicked.haufe.io

+This repository will be removed.

 # Authorization Server for SAML Web SSO

 This repository contains the source code for a wicked.haufe.io Authorization Server needed to implement the OAuth 2.0 Implicit Flow in conjunction with SAML Web SSO (identity federation).